 Once you have created your redirects by editing your

-Once the file is in place you can test your redirects by visiting any URL that you are redirecting in your browser and ensuring it is being redirected as you would expect.
+Once the file is in place, test your redirects by visiting any URL that you redirected.
+Using the example above, visiting

 Using regular expressions

 That’s it.
-You have discovered the recommended process to implementing redirects for your Ghost publication:
+You have discovered the recommended process for implementing redirects in Ghost:

-- Edit the file and use code to add new redirection rules
+- Edit the file to add new redirection rules

 This process can be repeated as often as required.
 All of your redirects will always be stored in one accessible place and are always managed and owned by you.

 Have questions about more complex redirects or want to show off some crazy regex you wrote?
 Come on over to our Forum and have a chat.